 At Esurance, we make it a breeze to insure more than one car on the same policy.
 In fact, we often reward you for it.
-We'll explain the Multi-Car discount, which is available in many states, and detail how additional cars can impact your car insurance policy.
+We'll explain the Multi-Car discount, which is available in most states, and detail how additional cars can impact your car insurance policy.

 how multiple cars can alter your insurance rates

 As an Esurance customer, you can add up to 4 cars and trucks on a single policy.
 Specific makes and models can increase your policy rate to varying extents, although the increase is sometimes small.

 Some cars are considered safe, but their post-accident repairs may be relatively expensive.
 Hybrid models can fall into this category because of the complex and specific parts required to make their engines operate.

 Since each car is different, the only ways to gauge how your rides will affect your rate are to check with your insurer or get a new quote.

 One way to help offset rate increases — other than sticking to Top Safety Picks — is to drive cars that are loaded with safety features.
 Insurers love safety features — so antilock brakes, anti-theft devices, and daytime running lights are a few features that could score you a safety device discount.
 Check with your insurer to see if your cars help you qualify.